 coNCLUSIONS

 ENSA’s Engineering Department has been working during last years to update the allowed contents of the ENUN 32P and ENUN 52B dual-purpose casks, in order to load spent fuel with more different and complex phenomena.
 The final goal is to provide a unique solution to empty the complete inventory of the spent fuel pools, and facilitate the beginning of the decommissioning activities when the Spanish NPPs are finally shut down.
 The first issue has been the evaluation of the high burnup fuel performance stored and transported in ENSA’s bare fuel type cask designs.
 A lack of consensus within the NRC staff has delayed the issuance of a definitive guide on how to evaluate this type of fuel.
 ENSA has maintained several discussions with the Spanish regulator and performed different safety evaluations and design modifications.
 Finally, a generic approach has been developed and submitted for approval of the Spanish regulator, to validate it before including the new safety evaluations in the application for renewal the CoCs from both ENUN casks, for storage and transportation of high burnup fuel.
-Furthermore, ENSA is dealing with the handling of the ‘damaged’ spent fuel inside the casks basket positions with two different equipment, one for handling damaged fuel assemblies one for handling individual leaking fuel rods.
+Furthermore, ENSA is dealing with the handling of the ‘damaged’ spent fuel inside the casks basket positions with two different equipment, one for handling damaged fuel assemblies, one for handling individual leaking fuel rods.
 An agreement has been reached with another company to include its specific systems within the ENUN casks.
 Most of the safety evaluations have been completed and submitted to the Spanish regulator for the renewal of the CoC from the ENUN 32P and ENUN 52B casks, for both storage and transportation.

 ACKNOWLEDGEMENTS